YottaDB/YDBDoc/MessageRecovery/errors.rst

 Compile Time Warning: This optional message, accompanied by a line and column pointing to the issue, indicates a Boolean expression that contains a side effect in a term other than its first.
 By default, YottaDB may skip evaluating such terms.

-Action: Revise the code to your standards and use the VIEW (arguments [NO]FULL_BOOLEAN or FULLBOOL_WARN) command and / or the environment variable (gtm_boolean) to select the appropriate setting for YottaDB handling of this construct.
+Action: Revise the code to your standards and use the VIEW (arguments [NO]FULL_BOOLEAN or FULLBOOL_WARN) command and / or the environment variable (ydb_boolean) to select the appropriate setting for YottaDB handling of this construct.

 -------------
 BOVTMGTEOVTM